bsmith89/make-bml/README.md

 Notice the backslash in the recipe for `zipf_results.tgz`.
-Just like many other languages, in Makefiles '\' is a line-continuation character.
+Just like many other languages, in makefiles "`\`" is a line-continuation character.
 Think of that recipe as a single line without the backslash.

 > ### Question ###